chavanyash343/cowin-automation-extn/README.md

 1. Download zip of these files by clicking on the green "Code" button on this page at the top side and then selecting **Download ZIP** option from the options.
 2. Exctract the files.
-3. Open the file `details.js`  and fill in the 3 details without changing any other code.
-Make sure you write in between the quotes.
-Please read the information below when you fill the data.
+3. Open this url in chrome browser [chrome://extensions/](chrome://extensions/)
+4. In the second top bar on the page, click on "Load unpacked"
+5. Select the unzipped folder containing the files you edited.
+6. The extension is now ready to use.
+7. Go to [https://selfregistration.cowin.gov.in/](https://selfregistration.cowin.gov.in/) directly and use the extension.
+8. When you open the page, you should see `click to edit autofill inputs` button in red at the top of page.
+Click on it and fill in the data.
     ```txt
-    1. phone_number_9_digits :
+    1. Mobile number :
         Enter only 9 digits, the extension will press submit button when you put 10th digit in the input box on actual website
-    2. state_name : Make sure you input correct spelling with first letter capital
+    2. Name of the state : Make sure you input correct spelling with first letter capital
             Andaman and Nicobar Islands
             Andhra Pradesh
             Arunachal Pradesh